Sirkles/JoshoEngine-Native/README.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 The license for SimpleGameEngine must be included with every copy of the software that uses it, so every game/software that uses JoshoEngine must include it too.
-This does **NOT** mean that JoshoEngine can be distributed underneath this license!

 This software uses a modified version of the inih library by Brush Software from https://code.google.com/p/inih/ The inih library is distributed under the New BSD License: